Introduction

 Why a Holistic Approach is Key

-Fixing one deficiency won’t work unless you treat your body and scalp as a whole ecosystem.
+You can not fix one deficiency without treating your body and your head as a whole ecosystem.

 Natural Hair Care Tips to Complement Iron Intake